Distributional Anchor Regression: Empirical Results

 \subsubsection{Scenario {\sc iv1}}

-In scenario {\sc la} the anchors influence the response and hidden confounders, violating the instrumental variable assumptions.
+In scenario {\sc la} the anchors influence the response, violating the instrumental variable assumptions.
 Scenario {\sc iv1} explores binary anchors as valid instruments, while the baseline transformation $\bernx{6}(\ry)^\top \thetavec$ is non-linear.

 Note that although the model formulation is linear in $\shiftparm$, the conditional expectation function may be non-linear, because of the non-linear transformation function.
-This is inspired by Example~1 in \citet{rothenhaeusler2018anchor} and translates it into a transformation model SEM from Definition~\ref{def:tsem} for continuous but non-normal outcomes.
+This scenario is inspired by Example~2 in \citet{rothenhaeusler2018anchor} and translates it into a transformation model SEM from Definition~\ref{def:tsem} for continuous but non-normal outcomes.

-The test data were generated using $\pdo(A=3.6)$, which leads to better predictive performance under stronger causal regularization (Figure~\ref{fig:res:iv1}~A).
-Additionally, although $\rA$ is a valid instrument, the causal parameter seems to be slightly biased in the finite sample case for larger $\xi$ (Figure~\ref{fig:res:iv1}~B).
+The test data were generated using $\pdo(A=3.6)$, for which a better predictive performance under stronger causal regularization was observed (Figure~\ref{fig:res:iv1}\textsf{a}).
+Additionally, although $\rA$ is a valid instrument, the causal parameter is biased for larger $\xi$ (Figure~\ref{fig:res:iv1}\textsf{b}), due to the non-linear conditional expectation $\Ex[\rY\given X]$.
+Additional simulations for a mis-specified normal linear anchor TM fitted to data generated under scenario {\sc iv1} are given in Appendix~\ref{app:sim}.